zenitogr/ZenInsightTauri/README.md

+# ZenInsightTauri - project conecpt of ZenitoGR:

+I would like to create an android app that is 100% offline,

+that will give info and resources about anything that happens in the user's phone!

+## a tool for anyone to understand technology!

+what is permissions?

+what data facebook, twitter, messenger, viber collect?

+what is advertisement tracking?

+what is rcs? what is the phone app in android collecting?

+Etc!

+## big goal but my goal is to create a tool for user's to understand technology!

+## in order to use technology with the knowledge needed! (επεξεργασμένο)

 # Tauri + Vue + TypeScript

 This template should help get you started developing with Vue 3 and TypeScript in Vite.
 The template uses Vue 3 `<script setup>` SFCs, check out the [script setup docs](https://v3.vuejs.org/api/sfc-script-setup.html#sfc-script-setup) to learn more.